RMS Empress of Britain (1955): Queen Anna Maria

-In November 1964, the former CP Empress was sold to the Greek Line; and the ship was renamed SS Queen Anna Maria.
-This Queen was rebuilt with a new lido area at the stern and remeasured under Greek rules to 21,716 gross tons, implying a significant reduction in size.
-In fact her genuine tonnage had been increased by superstructure extension at the stern and the measurement was an attempt to reduce dock dues.
-With accommodation for 168 first-class passengers and for 1,145 tourist-class passengers, she sailed on the Piraeus to Naples to New York City route.
-Later, she provided service on the Haifa to New York route.
+In November 1964, the former CP Empress of Britain was sold to the Greek Line.
+The ship was renamed Queen Anna Maria.
+This "Queen" was rebuilt with a new lido area at the stern and remeasured under Greek rules to 21,716 gross register tons, implying a significant reduction in size.
+Her genuine tonnage had been increased by a superstructure extension at the stern and the measurement was an attempt to reduce dock dues.

+With accommodation for 168 first-class passengers and for 1,145 tourist-class passengers, she sailed on the Piraeus, Palermo, Naples, Lisbon, Halifax, Nova Scotia, and New York route.
+She later sailed the Haifa, Limassol, Piraeus, Palermo, Naples, Lisbon, Halifax and New York route, occasionally calling at Boston before New York.
 In due course, these liner services were replaced by full time, one class, cruising.
 In 1975, she was laid up at Piraeus for a time.

 Carnivale

-In 1976, the former Greek Queen was sold to Carnival Cruise Lines; and the ship was renamed — this time as the SS Carnivale.
+In 1976, the former Greek Queen was sold to Carnival Cruise Lines.
+The ship was renamed Carnivale.
 As Carnival's market expanded and the company could afford to buy new ships, the ship transferred into a Latin market subsidiary cruise line.

 Fiesta Marina

-In 1993, Carnival Cruise Lines transferred registration of the Carnivale to a subsidiary cruise line, Fiesta Marina Cruises; and the ship was renamed SS Fiesta Marina.
-She became something of a test ship in a cruise line expansion venture which proved ultimately to be unsuccessful.
+In 1993, Carnival Cruise Lines transferred registration of the Carnivale to a subsidiary cruise line, Fiesta Marina Cruises.
+The ship was renamed Fiesta Marina.
+She became something of a test ship in a cruise line expansion venture, which proved ultimately to be unsuccessful.

 Olympic

-In 1994, Fiesta Marine sold ex-FiestaMarina to Epirotiki; and the ship was renamed Olympic.
+In 1994, Fiesta Marine sold ex-Fiesta Marina to Epirotiki.
+The ship was renamed Olympic.
 In 1996, she was transferred to Royal Olympic Cruises, operating under the same name.